- Fee assured

 I have a major interest in utilising my Cardiology experience and knowledge for the delivery of patient focused care and promoting staff education through dedicated teaching sessions and am very excited by the additional future opportunities in Interventional Cardiology.

 I have always had a keen interest in competitive sport.
 I was Captain of the Queen’s University Belfast Rowing Club in 2000, culminating in two quarterfinal Henley Regatta placings and selection for the Commonwealth Rowing Championships 2002, Nottingham UK.
-He has also coached both Queen’s Rowing Club and the King’s College University Rowing club in his spare time.
+I have also coached both Queen’s Rowing Club and the King’s College University Rowing club in his spare time.
 I have competed in both triathlon and long distance running events, running the London Marathon in 2010 for charity.
-More recently in Australia he took part in several long (350km) distance charity road cycling events.
+More recently in Australia I took part in several long (350km) distance charity road cycling events.
 I also organised a local cycling event for a personal charity and ran the Cheltenham Half Marathon.

 Areas of interest